matthi99/EcorC/README.md

 ### 2D-3D cascade

-To train the two dimensional U-Nets run the command
+To train the Error correcting 2D-3D cascaded framewor run the command
 ```
 python3 2d-net.py --fold FOLD
 ```
-- `--fold` specifies on which on which od the five folds the network should be trained
+Note that to be able to train the cascade the 2D U-Net had to be trained beforehand.

 ## Testing